jccsvq/mesomath/README.md

 ## `npvs.py`

 This module defines the generic class `Npvs` for handling measurements in various units within a system.
 It is built using length measurements in the imperial system of units, from inches to leagues, as an example.
-This class is inherited by the MesoM class which adapts it to Mesopotamian metrological use.
-The MesoM class, in turn, is inherited by:
+This class is inherited by the `_MesoM` class which adapts it to Mesopotamian metrological use.
+The `_MesoM` class, in turn, is inherited by:

+*  class `BsyG`: Babylonian counting System G (iku ese bur bur_u sar sar_u sar_gal)
+*  class `BsyS`: Babylonian counting  System S (dis u ges gesu sar sar_u sar_gal)
+*  class `MesoM`: To represent physical quantities, inherited by:
     *  class `Blen`: Babylonian length system (susi kus ninda us danna)
     *  class `Bsur`: Babylonian surface system (se gin sar gan)
     *  class `Bvol`: Babylonian volume system  (se gin sar gan)
     *  class `Bcap`: Babylonian capacity system  (se gin sila ban bariga gur)
     *  class `Bwei`: Babylonian weight system (se gin mana gu)
-*  class `BsyG`: Babylonian System G (iku ese bur bur_u sar sar_u sar_gal)
-*  class `BsyS`: Babylonian System S (dis u ges gesu sar sar_u sar_gal)

 Please, read the [tutorial](https://jccsvq.github.io/mesomath/tutorial.html) to see how to use all these classes.